 An overview of legal, ethical, and practical issues of forensic science, the impact of forensic science on the justice system and a discussion of traditional and emerging admissibility standards involving forensic science evidence is given.
-The curriculum will include a description of the roles law enforcement, attorneys and forensic scientists, professional standards for the practice of criminalistics and ethical issues in forensic pathology, psychiatry and crime scene investigation.
+The curriculum will include a description of the roles law enforcement, attorneys and forensic scientists, professional standards for the practice of criminalistics and ethical issues in various forensic disciplines.

 This lecture-base course will introduce students to biological aspects of forensic evidence including biochemical and physical attributes of blood and other body fluids.
 Common methods of body fluid identification utilized in forensic laboratories will be discussed at length.
 Other topics include guidelines for thorough evidence examination, screening, documentation and report writing.

-This lecture-based course will provide an introduction to forensic chemistry and will expose students to chemical principles and instrumental techniques associated with the following areas of the field: controlled substances, toxicology, ignitable liquids and explosives.
+This lecture-based course will provide an introduction to forensic chemistry and will expose students to chemical principles and instrumental techniques associated with the field, with particular emphasis on the analysis of controlled substances and forensic toxicology.
 A review of organic and analytical chemistry as they relate to forensic investigations will be discussed.

 Trace Evidence Analysis (FS 707, 3 credits)